What is Boris Johnson’s Net Worth?

 Johnson is the second Prime Minister in British history to be born outside of the British Isles.
-The first being Andrew Bonar Law, born in Canada and served as Prime Minister of the United Kingdom from October 1922 to May 1923.
+The first was Andrew Bonar Law, born in Canada and served as Prime Minister of the United Kingdom from October 1922 to May 1923.

 Boris Johnson’s Income and Net Worth

-However, although this salary places him in the top 1% of wage earners in the United Kingdom, the salary is less than a twentieth of the median take-home pay of many Chief Executives of top UK companies and is less than the salaries earned by other world leaders.
+However, although this salary placed him in the top 1% of wage earners in the United Kingdom, the salary is less than a twentieth of the median take-home pay of many Chief Executives of top UK companies and is less than the salaries earned by other world leaders.